Suzanne Farrell: Early career at NYCB

-She and her husband later joined the European company Ballet of the 20th Century of the French choreographer Maurice Béjart, based in Brussels.
-With this company she danced leading roles, some created for her, for four years, exploring a style of choreography completely different from Balanchine's.
-During this time, Farrell found herself often paired with the Argentine dancer, Jorge Donn.
-She eventually returned to Balanchine and the New York City Ballet in 1975.
-Balanchine continued to create new ballets for her, such as Chaconne, Mozartiana, Tzigane and Robert Schumann's Davidsbündlertänze.
-While living in New York City, she appeared in the 1979-1980 season of the children's television show Sesame Street.

 Farrell's partnership with Balanchine lasted until his death in April 1983; his last works were solos for her.
 She retired from the New York City Ballet at age 44 on November 26, 1989, after being fired by Martins due to her three-year long absence from the stage, which was caused by her arthritis.
 She performed Sophisticated Lady and Vienna Waltzes.
-Farrell gave her final bow at State Theater with New York City Ballet co-founder Lincoln Kirstein by her side.
+Farrell gave her final bow at the New York State Theater with New York City Ballet co-founder Lincoln Kirstein by her side.

 Career as a dance teacher

 Twenty-eight years of an occupation which takes a tremendous physical toll on the body began to come to an end in 1983.
 She started to develop arthritis in her right hip and despite two years of varied treatments, by 1985 (at the age of 40), her career on stage was almost over.
 She struggled for several years but ultimately retired from performing in 1989.

 She then moved on to passing on the ballets of Balanchine to the next generation of ballet dancers, working with companies around the world, such as those in Berlin and Vienna, as well as the Paris Opera Ballet, Kirov Ballet and the Bolshoi Ballet.
-In 1993, the New York City Ballet dismissed her from her teaching position with the company.
+In 1993, New York City Ballet dismissed her from her teaching and coaching position with the company.
+In 2019, she was invited back, to coach "Diamonds," and she has returned since then to coach Tzigane (renamed Errante), Chaconne, Apollo and Vienna Waltzes.

-In 2000, Farrell began teaching in the Dance Department at Florida State University (Tallahassee, Florida).
+In 2000, Farrell began teaching in the Dance Department at Florida State University in Tallahassee.